SeaShanties/lyrics/README.md

 # Contributing
 **There are always more shanties out there and contributions are welcome but please take note of the following things:**
 - Only create pull requests that reference or solve issue(s).
 If there is no issue for what you want to work on feel free to create one.
-This ensures that the change can be discussed before time and efforts are commited to something that might be more of a hindrance than acctually helpful.
+This ensures that the change can be discussed before time and efforts aren't commited to something that might be more of a hindrance than acctually helpful.
+- In regards to adding more shanties, please comment on the issue with the shanties you intend to add so that others know what is already in progress.
 - Remember to add the file name (excluding extension) to the `available-shanties.json`
 - Make sure your branch is up to date, rebase if it isn't.
-- Make sure your JSON is valid by runing a JSON validator.
+- Make sure your json is valid by runing a json validator.

 # Example file structure: ExampleShanty.json
 ```Json